Surjya Kanta Hazarika: Education

-After finishing his school education in Dibrugarh and Digboi, he got enrolled for Pre-University Classes at Gauhati Commerce College, Guwahati in 1973-74.
-But after one year he had to go to Dibrugarh to look after family publication business and completed his PU from DHSK Commerce College in Dibrugarh.
-In 1978 he completed B.Com. from the same college.
-He got M.Com. degree from Dibrugarh University in 1980.
-After this he started pursuing Ph.D. in Gauhati University but could not finish it because of being too pre-occupied with newspaper publication activities.
-However, in 2016 he started pursuing Ph.D. again from Mahapurush Srimanta Sankaradeva University, Nagaon.
-Initially, he started his research under the guidance of Dr. Pradip Hazarika but after his untimely death he resumed his research work under Dr. Karabi Deka Hazarika and finished it in 2021.
-His research topic was ‘Publication of Assam related books in the 19th century: A survey.‘ This thesis has been published as a book and is a valuable treasure of information for those who study the history of Assamese language and literature.
+After finishing his school education in Dibrugarh and Digboi, he enrolled for pre-university classes at Gauhati Commerce College, Guwahati in 1973–74.
+After one year of studying, he was forced to go back to Dibrugarh in order to look after the family publication business.
+Here, he completed his PU from DHSK Commerce College in Dibrugarh.
+In 1978 he completed his B.Com. from the same college.
+He received a M.Com. degree from Dibrugarh University in 1980.
+After this he started pursuing a Ph.D. in Gauhati University but could not finish it, as he was too preoccupied with newspaper publication activities.
+However, in 2016 he started pursuing a Ph.D. again from Mahapurush Srimanta Sankaradeva University, Nagaon.
+Initially, he started his research under the guidance of Dr. Pradip Hazarika; but after his untimely death Hazarika resumed his research work under Dr. Karabi Deka Hazarika, finishing it in 2021.
+His research topic was 'Publication of Assam related books in the 19th century: A survey.'
+This thesis has been published as a book and is a valuable treasure of information for those who study the history of Assamese language and literature.